kernkonzept/rtc/doc/usage.md

    The capability that provides access to an I2C DS3231 device.
 The capability needs to be created with type 1 (i2c-device).

+ * 'pcf85063a' (optional)

+   The capability that provides access to an I2C PCF85063A device.
+The capability needs to be created with type 1 (i2c-device).